hyperglyph/hyperglyph/spec/hyperglyph.rst

 exposes application objects over http, as machine readable web pages.

-these pages are encoded using glyph: a data interchange format which can handle strings, numbers, collections.
+these pages are encoded using hyperglyph: a data interchange format which can handle strings, numbers, collections.

 The server maps classes, instances, methods to URLs,